Developer notes

 tofalse

 .
-Announcement for disabled is “Dimmed”.- If necessary, you may change the accessibility trait of the button to
+Announcement for disabled is “Dimmed”.- If necessary, you may change the accessibility trait of the link to

 notEnabled